An Increase In Mental Illness: How Destigmatizing Mental Healthcare Has Led To Increased Visibility

 Older generations may have experienced a mental disorder while living in the 20th century, where a lack of access to professional support was available.
 In their families and social circles, these individuals may have been shamed for showing emotions or talking about subjects deemed "socially unacceptable" at the time.

-Although destigmatization occurs in the 21st century, older individuals may hold onto these patterns.
+Although destigmatization has occurred in the 21st century, older individuals may hold onto these patterns.
 Younger people may have seen the impact of these stigmas on their parents and strive to break generational patterns, which can increase the number of young people in therapy but leave many older adults without resources.
 In these cases, it may be helpful for older adults to look for professional support.

 How to cope with mental health illness and stigma in healthcare